Mission College Preparatory High School

-Remodelings and additions
+Remodeling and additions

 In 2004, Mission College Prep (MCP) underwent a major renovation.
 An entire new wing was built over the parking lot, which was remade into an underground parking facility.
 Included in this add-on is the Cowitz Gymnasium.
 The previous gym was transformed into a performing arts auditorium.

 In the summer of 2007 MCP tore out and replaced the football, soccer, and baseball field.
 This action was done to accommodate the change from 8-man to 11-man football.
-In addition a removable dugout was placed alongside the field to allow both football and baseball to be played on the same field.
+In addition, a removable dugout was placed alongside the field to allow both football and baseball to be played on the same field.

-In the summer of 2008 the sections of MCP not renovated in 2004 were retrofitted.
+In the summer of 2008, the sections of MCP not renovated in 2004 were retrofitted.
 Some of the school's older classrooms were also remodeled.

 Athletics

 Mission Prep has sport programs for: football, cross country running, tennis, softball, volleyball, basketball, soccer, golf, swim and dive, track and field, and baseball.
 The school's mascot is the Royals.

+This school heavily relies on Ryan Himmelrich for the Cross Country and Track teams as the distance captain.

 Mission Prep is frequently in the CIF playoffs, holding many banners for basketball, volleyball, soccer, and cross country running.
 Among their star athletes was Jordan Hasay.

-Mission Prep currently holds the CIF record for most consecutive CIF championships in any sport with 16 straight in girls basketball.
-Mission hosts an annual basketball tournament known as the "Christmas Classic."
-In this tournament, teams from across the country have come to play.
+Mission Prep currently holds the CIF record for most consecutive CIF championships in any sport with 16 straight in girls' basketball.
+Mission hosts an annual basketball tournament known as the "Christmas Classic".
+In this tournament, teams from across the country have come to play.Also their has been some international basketball academies that have played in this tournament as well.

 Starting in the 2018-19 season, Mission Prep, as well as other Central Coast Athletic Association schools, had moved to the CIF Central Section.
 In the 2018–19 football season, Mission Prep cruised to the CIF Central Section 8-Man title, with an undefeated season, the first sectional title for football in school history.
-In 2018-19, the women’s tennis team also won a CIF Central Section title, their first as well.
+In 2018-19, the women's tennis team also won a CIF Central Section title, their first as well.